TyrelCB/static_movie_site/README.md

 # static_movie_site

-Deploying a single HTML file as a static site on GitHub Pages is straightforward.
+Deploying a single HTML file as a static site on GitHub Pages and/or Netlify is straightforward.
 Here’s a step-by-step guide:

 ### Step 1: Create a GitHub Repository
 1. Go to [GitHub](https://github.com) and create a new repository for your project.